an4848/Retrofit/README.md

 * The primary empirical retrofit dataset is relatively small.
 * Energy savings predictions should be treated as estimates.
+* The real-time monitoring model is currently a prototype.
+* The monitoring system currently uses historical telemetry replay rather than a live sensor/API stream.
+* Expected-energy prediction performance may vary across buildings and operating conditions.
 * Full physics-based simulation is not currently used as the final engine.
 * Thermal comfort modelling does not currently implement complete PMV/PPD because clothing and metabolic inputs are unavailable.
 * Climate normalization is exploratory and not part of the final recommendation model.
 * Retrofit CAPEX values are prototype assumptions/reference rates.
+* The monitoring tariff is a configurable prototype assumption.
+* Alert thresholds require validation against real operational fault data.
-* The system requires further validation against larger real-world retrofit datasets.
+* The system requires further validation against larger real-world retrofit and telemetry datasets.
 * Production deployment and large-scale testing are future work.

 ---